 I pulled out my cell. “ Do you want to talk to him instead of me?”

-I looked up the number for the Sanderson house in my contacts, placed the call, and handed Mom my cell.
+I looked up the number for the Sanderson house in my contacts, and told Mom what it was.
+Since I had picked it I went ahead and placed the call then handed Mom my cell.

 I got back to the reading assignment for World Geography that was due Monday.
 It was one of the classes where we were behind, so each day Mr. Ryan was giving us two days of homework.